yijie086/lAgerPhi/README.md

 Edit .cc or .hh files using a non-lager-shell terminal.

-From lager-shell, and in the directory /w/hallc-scshelf2102/jpsi-007/klest/lager2, run "cmake --build build -- install"
+From lager-shell, and in the directory /w/hallc-scshelf2102/jpsi-007/klest/lager2, run "cmake --build build -- install -j10"

 Add to LD_LIBRARY_PATH (still in lager-shell) with: export LD_LIBRARY_PATH="/work/hallc/jpsi-007/klest/lager2/lib/:$LD_LIBRARY_PATH"